 When all this comes together perfectly, you’ll have a high-performing store with satisfied customers.

-DL-Powered Computer Vision in the Automotive Industry
+Computer Vision in Automotive Industry

 We can’t really talk about DL, ML, and computer vision without discussing the automotive industry.
 Companies have been working on autonomous vehicles for decades, but self-driving cars were far from reality until recently.
 Today, it’s probably the only application of computer vision that has received the most media attention.